skorasaurus/rendu/README.md

 # rendu

 ## What
-A web map with search for SVDP employees and volunteers to find area Catholic Parishes and St. Vincent De Paul chapters (conferences).
+A web map with search for SVDP employees and volunteers to find area Catholic Parishes and St. Vincent De Paul chapters (conferences) in Northeast Ohio.

 #### Status
-Basic implementation is done
-Small enhancements are to be done as well
+Stable

 ## Why
 We have several calls a day from people in need at our central intake office.
-In some instances, we refer them to contact one of our parish-based chapters (conferences) or a local parish who will follow up with them and assess their needs and meet with them.
+In some instances, we refer them to contact one of our parish-based chapters (conferences) or a local parish who will follow up, meet with them, assess their needs, and find out how they can help.
 We enter in the client's address in the search bar (located in upper-right), find their location on a map and view nearby churches and conferences.
-We refer people to specific parishes based on their closest geographic proximity to the parish.
+We refer people to specific parishes usually based on their closest geographic proximity to a parish.

 ## Who
 Done by Will Skora, Operations Manager, on behalf of [Society of St. Vincent De Paul](http://www.svdpcle.org).